 Population Estimates for Missouri and Across the U.S.

-We received and processed the subcounty estimates in June 2019.
-Estimates for places, places-within-county and MCDs.
-These data were used to create the Curmoests.xlsx file (all data for Missouri — see link, below).
+We received and processed the subcounty estimates in June 2020, including estimates for places, places-within-county and MCDs.
+We use these data to create the curmoests.xlsx (current Missouri estimates) file.
+This Excel file is our definitive Missouri population estimates document, and is updated annually.

 See the official Census Bureau Schedule of New Estimates page to see what and when to expect the rest of this year and next.